 Early diagnosis and treatment is vital for achieving optimal results with orthodontics.
-The earlier tooth problems are caught the easier it is for an orthodontist to treat.
 If a condition is discovered when a child’s teeth are still developing, it can often be corrected with minimal fuss and, in some cases, may not require a brace.

 When should my child see an orthodonist?

 The Australian Association of Orthodontists recommends an initial orthodontic evaluation should occur at the first sign of orthodontic problems and no later than seven years old.
 Although orthodontic treatment may not be necessary at this early stage, it is important to have a thorough examination so problems can be anticipated and corrected before it’s too late.

 When detected early, problems with bite and crooked teeth can be put right with a small amount of effort.
 This is because children’s teeth are still developing.
 Taking action sooner will prevent serious problems occurring at a later stage.
 This treatment could also have a cosmetic advantage and improve the jaw line in certain cases.
 If orthodontic intervention isn’t necessary at this early stage, we can carefully monitor the growth and development of your child's teeth and begin treatment when it is ideal.